SB213wcsndm/AAE5303_Final_Qualitative_Report/README.md

 **End-of-course confidence:** `3/5`

 ### Situation / task
-ORB-SLAM3 environment construction and parameters improvement.
+3D scene reconstruction parameters improvement.

 ### What I did
-Googling in most part of the project, Gemini at the last part (when it available in Hong Kong)
+Googling in most part of the project, Gemini at the last part.

 ### Evidence
 ORB-SLAM3 completion in MacOS, with satisfactory accuracy.